 - HighScope Curriculum: World of Wonders has been using an adapted HighScope curriculum for over 30 years.
 HighScope is an educational approach that emphasizes "active participatory learning."
 This means that children have a direct, hands-on experience with people, objects, events, and ideas.
 Children's interests and choices become the basis for their educational experiences.
 Children work at a developmentally appropriate pace and are supported by teachers in the classroom and parents at home. - Environment: We strive to make our environment comfortable and home like.
 Each room is customized to the specific needs of our children.
 In the environment you will see toys labeled and ready for children to learn.
 Each of our classrooms encourages different types of play and learning.
 At even the youngest age you will see options for children to play and learn in groups, or independently.
 Materials are close at hand and ready for use. - Early Literacy: Environmental print is everywhere at World of Wonders.
-Teachers read to students each day and children of all ages participate in literacy activities appropriate for their age group. - Plan, Do, Review: At World of Wonders each teacher customizes their schedules to meet the individual needs of their class.
+Teachers read to students each day and children of all ages participate in literacy activities appropriate for their age group.
+Toddlers through pre-k students participate in the Read It Again program through OSU.
+Our preschool and pre-k students participate in an early writing program specifically designed to be developmentally appropriate. - Plan, Do, Review: At World of Wonders each teacher customizes their schedules to meet the individual needs of their class.
 The daily schedules include small and large group times, morning meetings and active learning times.
 During active learning times children work with their teachers to plan their own learning experiences, participate in activities, and review them with a teacher.
 This allows children to control their own learning experiences while being guided by a skillful teacher. - Lesson Plans: Unlike many other early learning centers, we base all lessons on the interests, strengths and needs of our children.
-We do not have a prepared curriculum that must be used in the classrooms.
-Teachers create weekly lesson plans that directly meet the interests and needs of the students in their classes.
-These are sent to parents daily on our parent engagement application. - Hands on Learning: Children at World of Wonders participate in hands on learning opportunities, freely throughout the day.
+Although some of our curriculum is pre-prepared, teachers always work to use the interests, needs, and strengths of each individual child to guide classroom learning.
+These are sent to parents daily on our parent engagement application and posted outside each door. - Hands on Learning: Children at World of Wonders participate in hands on learning opportunities, freely throughout the day.
 Children are able to make choices about their own learning, while being guided by our experienced teaching staff. - Child informed instruction: With a variety of assessments done, we approach over thirty-five areas of development in creative ways.
 With the HighScope philosophy we incorporate the Ohio Early Learning and Development Standards into our daily learning.